 Date of Authorship for this Version

 Langbein, John, "Destructive Federal Preemption of State Wealth Transfer Law in Beneficiary Designation Cases: Hillman Doubles Down on Egelhoff" (2014).
 Faculty Scholarship Series.
-Paper 4912.
+4912.